sijomc/grafana-dashboard-nginx-prometheus-exporter/NodeJS exporter/README.md

     next();
 }

-/**
- * This function increments the counters that are executed on the response side of an invocation
- * Currently it updates the responses summary
+/** * This function increments the counters that are executed on the response side of an invocation.
+Currently it updates the responses summary */
- */

 module.exports.responseCounters = ResponseTime(function (req, res, time) {
     if(req.url != '/metrics') {